© Photo:

 2024

 Graasten Palace Garden & Palace Church will be closed from 1 July - in connection with preparations for the royal family's summer recidence.
 However, the Palace Church will be open for church services and evening community singing.
-We expect that the Palace Garden will be open again on Monday 19. august.

 On 9 July 4 pm, there will be an official reception of HM King Frederik X and HM Queen Mary at Torvet in Gråsten by Mayor Erik Lauritzen.
 Weather permitting, after the official reception, the Royal Couple will walk from Torvet via Slotsgade to Gråsten Castle.
+The royal couple will depart on Saturday 20 July and then H.M.
+Queen Margrethe II will be in summer residence.

 Guard replacement

 Once the palace is inhabited, a royal split flag goes to the top of the pole on the palace's bell tower and the Royal Life Guard sets up to guard.
 Every day there is a shift change of the Royal Life Guard.
 The guard starts from Det Gule Palæ, Ahlefeldtvej 5, where the new guard’s line up.
 Accompagniet by two tambours they march at 11.43 a.m. through Gråsten via Borggade, Torvet and Slotsgade to the palace, where the shift will take place at the guard house at 12.00.
-On Fridays, the march is accompanied by the Royal Life Guards Tambour Corps and the changing of the guard takes place in the palace courtyard.
+When King Frederik the X is in recidence, the march on Fridays is accompanied by the Royal Life Guards Tambour Corps and the changing of the guard takes place in the palace courtyard.

 Fridays concerts

 Will be held in the palace courtyard in connection with the changing of the guard during the royal couple's stay at the palace.
 The first time will be on Friday 12 July 2024.
-The next Friday concert is on 19 July.
+The last Friday concert is on 19 July.